 The "Hogwarts Express" is threatened with extinction

-Travel to Hogwarts, or at least through Scotland, by train.
-This has been possible for 30 years.
+Taking the train to Hogwarts, or at least through Scotland, has been possible for 30 years.
 Until now, any Muggle could open the doors during the journey.
-A court decides that this is not allowed.
+A court has ruled that this should not be the case.
 The doors need new locks.
 The modernization could ruin the railroad company.

 The operator of the real "Hogwarts Express" in Scotland has suffered a potentially costly defeat in court in a dispute over safety regulations.
 The High Court in London confirmed a decision by the regulatory authority ORR that the West Coast Railway Company Ltd (WCRCL) must equip its historic trains with modern locks.
 This was reported by the British news agency PA from the court.